jeroenjanssens/anscombes-quartet/README.md

 ![](anscombes-quartet_files/figure-commonmark/cell-6-output-1.png)

 Well, that’s rather messy.
-Let’s create a panel for each dataset instead using the `facet_wrap()` function instead.
+Let’s create a panel for each dataset using the `facet_wrap()` function instead.
 To make the code easier to read and to edit, we’ll put each function on its own line:

 ``` python
 (